 - 6–10 persons $1650.00 per annum

-The CBP membership will be aligned to the membership of the ICB member, facilitating review of the details of the Practice membership and no of team members in the same renewal process.
+The CBP membership will be aligned to the membership of the ICB member, facilitating review of the details of the Practice membership and the number of team members in the same renewal process.

 The CBP membership is an annual payment and can be increased during the year on a pro-rata basis if required.